bob01/etx-tools/README.md

 # Welcome to etx-Tools for EdgeTX
-**ESC configuration apps for RotorFlight v2+ when used with an ESC supporting bi-directional telemetry**<br>Thanks to Mike W. and Diego A. for the endless hours of testing.
+**ESC configuration apps for RotorFlight v2.1 when used with an ESC supporting bi-directional telemetry**<br>Thanks to Mike W. and Diego A. and many others for the endless hours of testing.

 ** USE AT YOUR OWN RISK **
 ###